Mill Reef: Death

-Mill Reef was Euthanized on 2 February 1986 and he is buried within the National Stud, where a statue stands in his memory.
+Mill Reef was euthanised on 2 February 1986 and he is buried within the National Stud, where a statue stands in his memory.

 Assessment, honours and awards

 Mill Reef was given a rating of 141 by Timeform and is listed at no. 4 in the greatest racehorses of the twentieth century.

 The Mill Reef Stakes at Newbury is named in his honour.

 The following is inscribed on the plinth beneath his statue at the National Stud:

 Swift as a bird I flew down many a course.

 Princes, Lords, Commoners all sang my praise.

 In victory or defeat I played my part.